AstraZeneca/KAZU/docs/ontology_parser.rst

 senses.
 We could arbitrarily choose one (or both).
 For scenario 3, it would seem like keeping both makes sense.
 Nevertheless, we need a system that can handle all three scenarios.

-Enter the Kazu :class:`kazu.modelling.ontology_preprocessing.base.OntologyParser`.
-The job of the OntologyParser is to transform an Ontology or Knowledgebase into a set of :class:`kazu.data.data.SynonymTerm`\ s.
+Enter the Kazu :class:`.OntologyParser`.
+The job of the OntologyParser is to transform an Ontology or Knowledgebase into a set of :class:`.SynonymTerm`\ s.
 A :class:`.SynonymTerm` is a container for a synonym, which understands what set of IDs the synonym may refer to and whether they refer to a single group of closely related concepts or multiple separate ones.
 This is handled by the attribute
-:attr:`kazu.data.data.SynonymTerm.associated_id_sets`.
+:attr:`.SynonymTerm.associated_id_sets`.
 A :class:`.SynonymTerm` holds various other pieces of useful information such as whether the term is symbolic (i.e. an abbreviation or some other identifier).

 How does it work?
 When an ambiguous term is detected in the ontology, the parser must decide whether it should group the confused IDs into the same
-:class:`kazu.data.data.EquivalentIdSet`, or different ones.
+:class:`.EquivalentIdSet`, or different ones.
 The algorithm for doing this works as follows:

-1) Use the :class:`kazu.utils.string_normalizer.StringNormalizer` to determine if the term is symbolic or not.
-If it's not symbolic (i.e. a noun phrase), merge the IDs into a single :class:`kazu.data.data.EquivalentIdSet`.
+1) Use the :class:`.StringNormalizer` to determine if the term is symbolic or not.
+If it's not symbolic (i.e. a noun phrase), merge the IDs into a single :class:`.EquivalentIdSet`.
 The idea here is that noun phrase entities 'ought' to be distinct enough such that references to the same string across different identifiers refer to the same concept.

     example: